Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Retrieval Framework

 \section{Retrieval Framework}

-The goal of this initial study is to demonstrate the capability to characterize arbitrary heterogeneities of a stellar surface and their contribution to the overall stellar spectrum without relying on physical models, which currently cannot provide a sufficient level of accuracy.
-In this work we focus in particular on heterogeneities which can be described by their size, location, and temperature.
-The effect of the position and size of a heterogeneity are highly non-linear, due to both their projection onto the observing plane as well limb-darkening effects.
-Thus when retrieving these parameters we will employ standard Markov chain Monte Carlo (MCMC) methods in order to sample the full range of parameter space.
-For a given distribution of heterogeneities, however, the total spectral signal can be described as a linear combination of the stellar photosphere and the heterogeneity spectra (scaled by their relative surface area), and thus can be solved for as a linear matrix problem, which we outline in this section.
-Once we have re-formulated the spectral retrieval as a linear algebra problem, we utilize spectral value decomposition (SVD)\footnote{https://en.wikipedia.org/wiki/Singular\_value\_decomposition} in order to estimate the spectral signal of each component (including the photosphere).
-Thus the problem can be separated into a non-linear MCMC retrieval (the geometric properties of the heterogeneity) and linear retrieval (the spectral signal of the photosphere and individual heterogeneities).
+The goal of this work is to demonstrate the ability to characterize arbitrary heterogeneities of a stellar surface and their contribution to the overall stellar spectrum without relying on physical spectral models, which currently cannot provide a sufficient level of accuracy and \RR{thus leads to biased inferences and corrections.} The contribution function of a heterogeneity is non-linear, due to both projection onto the observing plane as well limb-darkening effects, and thus when retrieving these geometric properties of a surface feature we employ standard Markov chain Monte Carlo (MCMC) methods in order to sample the full range of parameter space.